lwjglgamedev/vulkanbook/bookcontents/chapter-02/chapter-02.md

 ```
 In this method, we instantiate a `VkDebugUtilsMessengerCreateInfoEXT` which is defined by the following attributes:
 - `sType`: The type of the structure: `VK_STRUCTURE_TYPE_DEBUG_UTILS_MESSENGER_CREATE_INFO_EXT`.
-- `messageSeverity`: This will hold a bit mask with the levels of the messages that we are interested in receiving.
+- `messageSeverity`: This will hold a bitmask with the levels of the messages that we are interested in receiving.
 In our case, we will receive error and warning messages.
-- `messageType`: This will hold a bit mask with the types of messages that we are interested in receiving.
+- `messageType`: This will hold a bitmask with the types of messages that we are interested in receiving.
 In our case, we will receive validation and performance messages.
 - `pfnUserCallback`:  The function that will be invoked when a message matches the criteria established by the `messageSeverity` and `messageType` fields.
 In our case, we just log the message with the proper logging level according to the `messageSeverity` parameter.

 Finally, going back to the constructor, we have everything we need in order to create the Vulkan instance.
-In order to do so, we need to setup yet another structure: `VkInstanceCreateInfo`, which is defined as follows:
+In order to do so, we need to set up yet another structure: `VkInstanceCreateInfo`, which is defined as follows:

 - Structure type: `VK_STRUCTURE_TYPE_INSTANCE_CREATE_INFO`.
 - Next extension: In our case, the debug extension configuration structure or `NULL` if no validation is requested or supported.